Mich0804/Process-and-Safety/src/design_choices.md

 •   Storage plates \
 The small brass ring and cylinder is stored on a storage plate.
 This has fingers on it with chamfered edges to centre the parts on them. \
 The fingers for the ring are a couple of centimers up so that the robot can easily pick them up.
 The cylinder is tall enough so for that part this wasnt necesarry. \

-Improvements: \
-The motor box and its parts \
-1. We recommend attaching the motors using screws for a more sturdy and secure attachment. \
-2. The motor box currently has 3 walls and 1 open section.
-We recommend to have 2 open ends at the front and back because with the current system it is very difficult to wire the motors and attach the pusher.
-When changing this structural strength has to be carefully looked at. \
-3. The attachments pieces are made only of TPU plastic.
-This plastic is pretty slippery.
-For improving the speed of the system, rubber should be added to the attachment pieces.
-When this is done you can probably test the system which motors that have a much higher RPM. \
-\
-The storage bride \
-1. The storage bridge is currently attached to the wooden plate using glue.
-The bridge should be altered so that it is attached to the plate using screws. \
-2. The storage tubes are also attached to the bridge using glue.
-This should definitely be changed since the parts are heavy.
-We recommend using nuts and bolts for the most secure attachment. \
-The air cylinder \
-1. In the future we recommend using a double acting cylinder, because then you can program the timings of closing the cylinder using the program.
-Currently we are stuck with a duration of about 8 seconds before it retracts. \
-2. Using a better throttle valve.
-The current throttle valve doesn’t limit the speed enough.
-The air cylinder is still too fast which isn’t very save for the operator and also can lead to breakage pretty easily. \
-3. Using an air cylinder with a longer stroke length.
-The current air cylinder has a stroke length of 50 mm because of this there isn’t much clearance between the storage tubes and the robot.
-We recommend using an air cylinder with at least double the stroke length to prevent collisions. \
-\
-The robot & gripper \
-1.	using an electric gripper.
-The current gripper is pneumatic, this means that it can only open and close.
-Because of this we needed to separate grippers to be able to pick up the parts we wanted to pick up.
-When using an electric gripper you can determine how much the gripper opens and closes, so you would only need 1 gripper.  \